 Colabor Group Releases Results of Shareholder Votes

-BOUCHERVILLE, Quebec, May 04, 2023 (GLOBE NEWSWIRE) -- Colabor Group Inc. GCL ("Colabor" or the "Corporation") held its annual and special meeting of shareholders (the "Meeting") on May 4, 2023.
+/EIN News/ -- BOUCHERVILLE, Quebec, May 04, 2023 (GLOBE NEWSWIRE) -- Colabor Group Inc. (TSX: GCL) (“Colabor” or the “Corporation”) held its annual and special meeting of shareholders (the “Meeting”) on May 4, 2023.
 A total of 74,217,761 common shares representing 72.79% of the issued and outstanding shares of the Corporation were represented in person and by proxy at the Meeting.

 At this Meeting, the following resolutions were approved: